Basics Of A Printer’s Model

 This article will go over the two easy steps in identifying a printer’s model.
 It should be noted that printer’s model is not universally used across all dealers and auction houses.
 You may also see the term “composite essay” used.
 However, here at Paper Money Guaranty we use the term "printer’s model" exclusively.

-Below is an example of a Hong Kong 50 Dollar (Pick 75a) model:
+Below is an example of a Hong Kong, China 50 Dollar (Pick 75a) model:

 This example of a printer’s model is virtually the same mock up as the issued note.